ibm-cloud-docs/account/acct-getstart-tutorial.md

    * **MFA for all users (IBMid & supported IdPs)**: Require users to authenticate by using one of the following MFA factors.
 This option applies to users who are using either an IBMid or an external IdP.
       * **Email-based MFA**: Users authenticate by using a security passcode that's sent by email.
       * **TOTP MFA**: Users authenticate by using a time-based one-time passcode (TOTP) with an authenticator app, such as {{site.data.keyword.IBM_notm}} Security Verify or Google Authenticator.
-      * **U2F MFA**: Users authenticate by using a hardware security key that generates a six-digit numerical code.
+      * **U2F MFA**: Users authenticate by using a hardware security key.
 This factor offers the highest level of security.
 1. Click **Update**.

 The first time that you log in to your account after updating your MFA settings, you need to verify your identity by using two different verification methods.
 Methods for verification include email, text, or phone call, and you can use any combination of those options to verify your identity.
 After you verify your identity, you set up and provide details for your authentication factor.